Golf Course Review of Seaton Carew Golf Club

 Seaton Carew may not be as easy on the eye or have as an attractive location as some other links courses, although there is some stunningly beautiful duneland behind the 10th green on the Brabazon layout, but there is a real masculinity to the course and every time I play it I come away with greater respect and admiration for it.

-Seaton Carew doesn’t quite make the top bracket of links courses in the UK but it is knocking on the door and is certainly one of England’s strongest venues.
+Seaton Carew doesn’t quite make the top bracket of links courses in the UK but it is knocking on the door and is certainly one of England’s strongest and most underrated venues.
 This is reflected in the number of championships it has hosted over the years.
 The Brabazon Trophy has been played here but this is just one of a series of R&A and England Golf events held over the years.

 Club Website: www.seatoncarewgolfclub.co.uk

 Tournaments: Open golf competitions at Seaton Carew Golf Club.

 Get Reviewed: Find out how to get your golf course reviewed.